 Think of it like a drip from a faucet—it seems small at first, but eventually drives you up the wall.
 The good news is that these symptoms are often quick fixes for an experienced plumber.
 Addressing them now can help you avoid bigger repairs later.

-Visible Leaks and Water Damage
+Toilet Leaks and Water Damage That Require Repair

 If you spot any water where it shouldn’t be—around the base of your toilet or dripping from the tank—you’re dealing with a leak.
 Even a small leak can turn into a big problem.
 Moisture gathers quickly and can lead to stained floors, soft spots in the wood, or even mold that spreads fast in damp spaces.